PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 06:45:15
+Last updated: 2024-04-12 06:45:49
-Random Quote: You're a freak, but what?
-Do you wanna be normal?
-Do you wanna be just like everyone else? - Jonathan Byers
+Random Quote: Even in sin, you can still be a saint. - Don Neto